🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 CBN, short for cannabinol, is a mildly psychoactive compound in marijuana.

-In other words, you won’t find CBN in hemp, as this particular cannabinoid is a breakdown product of tetrahydrocannabinol (THC), marijuana’s most abundant constituent.
+In other words, you won’t find CBN in large amounts in hemp plants, as this particular cannabinoid is a breakdown product of tetrahydrocannabinol (THC), marijuana’s most abundant constituent.

 As the THC in marijuana buds age, it transforms into CBN through a process known as THC-oxidation.
 According to early research, CBN could provide a range of medical benefits, similar to those provided by THC and CBD.